achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Component split**
   The `tc_bus` ESPHome component has been refactored into three separate components: `tc_bus`, `tc_bus_device`, and `doorman_hardware`.
 This change improves maintainability and adds flexibility when working with multiple TC:BUS devices.

-- **TC:Serial Component**
+- **TC:BUS Serial Component**
-  The `tc_serial` ESPHome component is now available, enabling serial communication with the TC:BUS via USB.
+  The `tc_bus_serial` ESPHome component is now available, enabling serial communication with the TC:BUS via USB.

 ### 📝 Other Updates
 - **Firmware Configuration Assistant**